 There are websites that provide public domain images that are free to use, or have their own free to use licensing.

 Some of these are licensed with a Creative Commons Zero license.
 This is the least restrictive Creative Commons license and means there are no restrictions on use and no attribution required (although it can be polite to still attribute a Creative Commons Zero image).

 Public domain works are those works that:

-- Automatically enter public domain when created because they are not copyrightable.
+- Automatically enter the public domain when created because they are not copyrightable.

 - Their copyright has expired.

-- Their creator has assigned their work to public domain.
+- Their creator has assigned their work to the public domain.

 Public domain images are free and available for unrestricted use.

-Public domain images and free to use images may not have a strict legal requirement of attribution, depending on the jurisdiction of content reuse, and depending on the terms and conditions of use of content from the website, but attribution is recommended to give correct provenance.
-This means within or at the end your blog post you must attribute the image, include their copyright information and you should link the photo back to it’s original photo page.
+Public domain images and free to use images may not have a strict legal requirement of attribution, depending on the jurisdiction of content reuse, and depending on the terms and conditions of use of content from the website, but attribution is recommended to give correct provenance for most of these sites.

 Here’s a list of free and public domain websites: